About -> Me

 On AI

-I think AI is a tool like the IDE before it, or like Microsoft Word as an extension over Notepad.
-It's an aggressive shift in patterns, but fundamentally, it's an augmenter, not a replacement.
-The most effective way to use AI is as a learning companion or subject matter expert.
-Use it as something that helps you grow your understanding by at least 1%.
+The most effective way to use AI is as a learning companion.
+Use it to grow your understanding by at least 1%.
 If you're just asking it to complete your work, you're missing the point.

 Use it to learn.
 Give it context.
 Be specific.
-Don't expect to holeshot anything.
+Don't expect to hole-shot anything.
 And remember: automate what you know well so you can explore what you don't.

 What I'm Building Toward